kni-neu/website-6120/_projects/3_joy.md

 ---

 <img src="../../assets/img/joy.jpeg" alt="Joy Guo" style="float: left; margin-right: 20px;" width="200">
 <p>Hi!
-I'm Joy (Hsin Yu) Guo, and I'm thrilled to be your CS6120 Teaching Assistant for the semester.
-Here, you can write your biography.
-For example, I am a X year graduate student in Y college.
-My advisor is F and I'm focusing on E applied to G. Previously, I studied at Z as an undergraduate at the University of L at M, located in N, majoring in A. I've held internships and roles at company B and C, and my research interests are D. My objectives in my career are to be the most awesome natural language processing scientist in the world, and I know that I will get the Nobel prize for it.
+I'm Joy (Hsin Yu) Guo, and I'm happy to be one of your CS6120 Teaching Assistants for the semester.
+I'm a 3rd year CS Align student here at Northeastern University.
+Prior to this, I studied Bioinformatics at UC San Diego, where I discovered my love for finding patterns in complex data.
+My experience ranges from research to internships - I've worked in environmental sciences where I genetically engineered crops, and published papers on disease detection using CNNs, and analyzing medical bias using NLP.
+Most recently, I interned as an ML engineer at a startup where I got the chance to build and deploy a production ML pipeline which was exciting!

+I'm particularly excited about NLP's power to bridge human communication with computational analysis, and I look forward to exploring this with you all this semester :)
 </p>

 <br>